fpetitjean/Chordalysis/README.md

 # Underlying research and scientific papers

-This code is supporting 4 research papers:
+This code is supporting 5 research papers:
+* Behaviormetrika 2018: Experiments with Learning Graphical Models on Text
 * KDD 2016: A multiple test correction for streams and cascades of statistical hypothesis tests
 * SDM 2015: Scaling log-linear analysis to datasets with thousands of variables
 * ICDM 2014: A statistically efficient and scalable method for log-linear analysis of high-dimensional data